-1 There is an emerging consensus around the importance of caring for our NHS People and we must act now and build a culture of health and wellbeing across the entire NHS.
+There is an emerging consensus around the importance of caring for our NHS People and we must act now and build a cu of health and wellbeing across the entire NHS.
 The purpose of this project is to produce a Health and Wellbeing Strategy for Solent NHS Trust based on the principles of the Framework and to benchmark and improve the health and wellbeing of our workforce.
-Overall Expected Outcome The impleme entation of the Solent NHS Trust Hea alth and Wellbeing Strategy is being led by t he Solent Occupational Health and (including impact on patients Wellbeing Te and how you will know The project of objectives, in line with the national I Framework, have been identified as follows you're successful): • Improvin g personal health and wellbeing - the proactive interventions and services tha t empower our people to manage their owr n health and wellbeing. • Improvin g relationships - the ways our team ns work together with civility, respect and ca are.
-Improvin g fulfilment at work - how our wor k at Solent inspires our diverse people and how we support their growth and passion t o ensure their work is always purpo seful and meaningful. • Encourag ge our managers and leaders - how our leaders define, implement and embody a positive health and wellbeing culture a nd how they provide health and we Ilbeing support as part of their role, ensurin g they have the right tools and support t o achieve a culture change.
-Improving the environment - physical workspaces and the facilities available to our people to rest, recover and succeed.
-Understanding data insights - our approach to understanding our health and wellbeing needs and then measuring our effectiveness in supporting them.
-Easy to access professional wellbeing support - supporting our teams and services such as Occupational Health, who · · as Occupational Health, who support t the health and wellbeing of our peo ple. · · · · · · · · · · · · · · · · · · · s, with individual delivery plans for each pill ar, aligned to the same strategic objectives ar Key Milestones Timescale Action Target Lead Q2 Implement the key deliverables Demonstration of improvements across Associate Director OH &WB 2023/24 within the HWB Strategy pillars to meet strategic directives Associate Bissels of CH CNA/B Q4 Work within Project Fusion to Development of a new project plan to Associate Director OH &WB 2023/24 identify commonalties between develop a common HWB Strategy Solent and other partners to agree a common HWB strategy for the new Organisation TOT THE HEW OF BAINS ALION
+Overall Expected Outcome (including impact on patients and how you will know The implementation of the Solent NHS Trust Health and Wellbeing Strategy is being led by the Solent Occupational Health and Wellbeing Team.
+The project objectives, in line with the national Framework, have been identified as follows: you're successful): the proactive interventions and services that their owr n health and wellbeing.
+Improvin g relationships - the ways our tean ns work together with civility, respect and c are.
+Improvin g fulfilment at work - how our wor k at Solent inspires our diverse people and how we support their growth and passion t o ensure their work is always purpo seful and meaningful.
+Encourage our managers and leaders - how our leaders define, implement and embody a positive heat g they have the right tools and support to achieve a culture change. • Improving the environment - physical workspaces and the facilities available to our people to rest, recover and succeed.
+Understanding data insights - our approach to understanding our health and wellbeing needs and then meas effective ness in supporting them. n as Occupational Health, who support the health and wellbeing of our people.
+We will work collaboratively across departments, with individual delivery plans for each pillar, aligned to the same strategic objectives and vision.
+Key Milestones Timescale Action Target Lead , Q2 2023/24 Implement the key deliverables within the HWB Strategy Demonstration of improvements across pillars to meet strategic directives Associate Director OH & WB Q4 2023/24 Work within Project Fusion to identify commonalties between Solent and other partners to Development of a new project plan to develop a common HWB Strategy Associate Director OH & WB agree a common HWB strategy for the new Organisation